CONTENT COPYRIGHT DONNA LEE DAVIS, 2004 - 2016. ALL RIGHTS RESERVED.

-Christmas is a wonderful holiday.
+Christmasis a wonderful holiday.
 Throughout the world, its very name evokes images of wonder, charity and love.
 Its season is observed by believers and nonbelievers alike . . and in this 21st century since the birth of Christ, secular celebration often outshines the sacred.
-Paradise Tree is meant to set things right.
-It is a resource.
+This web site is meant to set things right.
+It is your resource.
 Use it.
 Share it.
-Contribute to it.
-Your Christmas will be the finer for it.
+Contribute your ideas to it.
+Your Christmas will be all the finer for it.

-You'll find helpful and entertaining links and free downloads scattered throughout Paradise Tree,
+You'll find helpful and entertaining links and free PDF downloads scattered throughout Paradise Tree,

 as well as on the links and downloads pages.